-COMMUNITY SPORT PROVISION Goal 1 To undertake a lead role in shaping the strategic priorities and mechanisms for funding the development of sport within the Goal 2 community.
-To support and enable community, voluntary and third sector organisations to deliver increased participation opportunities.
-Goal 3 To increase the number of elite sports people from RCT, the number of community sports clubs and the number of volunteers.
-KEY ACTIONS KEY MILESTONES KEY PARTNERS KEY TIMESCALES KEY PERFORMANCE INDICATORS To lead in the development of a regional Community Sports organisation and play a key role in the delivery of community sport priorities for the region.
-Consultation with key partners Agree preferred way forward with partners and Sport Wales Set up agreed regional organisation Sport Wales Industry colleagues Merthyr CBC University of SW Sports governing bodies Education/Youth Service Communities First Private delivery companies RCT Homes 2015 - 2016 2016-2017 From April 2017 Agree and set up an effective regional organisation for Community Sport delivery that meets the aspirations of Sport Wales and the regional sports providers.
+COMMUNITY SPORT PROVIS ION Goal 1 To undertake a lead role in shaping the strategic priorities and mechanisms for funding the development of sport within the community.
+Goal 2 To support and enable community, voluntary and third sector organisations to deliver increased participation opportunities.
+Goal 3 To increase the number of elite To increase the number of elite sports people from RCT, the number of community sports clubs and the number of volunteers.
+KEY ACTIONS KEY MILESTONES KEY PARTNERS KEY TIMESCALES KEY PERFORMANCE INDICATORS To work in partnership with national and regional organisations to maximise the effectiveness of funding streams for the development of sport.
+Consultation with key partners Agree preferred way forward with partners and Sport Wales Set up agreed regional organisation Sport Wales Industry colleagues Merthyr CBC University of SW Sports governing bodies Education/Youth Service Communities First Private delivery companies RCT Homes South central Local Authorities.
+2015 - 2016 2016-2017 From April 2017 To actively participate in a regional collective for physical activity and sport.
 To deliver services that increase community capacity To develop and deliver an annual plan that focuses on key strategic priorities and assists community clubs and organisations to: access funding, access training, improve quality, increase participation opportunities and develop transition pathways Sports Governing Bodies Community sport providers Local sports clubs Interlink Sport Wales Regional and national sports networks By April each year The number of sports clubs supported by the Council.
-Targets: 2015/16: 128p.a.
-2016/17: 146p.a.
-2017/18: 164p.a.
-2018/19: 182p.a.
-2019/20: 200p.a.
+Targets: 2016/17: 128p.a.
+2017/18: 146p.a.
+2018/19: 164p.a.
+2019/20: 182p.a.
+2020/21: 200p.a.
 Delivery and evaluation of the annual plan.

-Work with partners to support providers to maximise their participation opportunities and pathways Deliver a support package for talented sports people from RCT Recruit, develop, maintain and support a network of volunteers Voluntary sector Interlink RCT Together Governing bodies Sport Wales On going On going The number of elite performers supported by the Council.
-Targets: 2015/16: 64 2016/17: 73 2017/18: 82 2018/19: 93 2019/20: 100 The number of RCT sports volunteers.
-Targets: 2015/16: 20 2016/17: 30
+Work with partners to support providers to maximise their participation opportunities and pathways Deliver a support package for talented sports people from RCT Recruit, develop, maintain and support a network of volunteers Voluntary sector Interlink Community organisations Governing bodies Sport Wales Communities First Private Sector sports organisations On going On going The number of elite performers supported by the Council.
+Targets: 2016/17: 64 2017/18: 73 2018/19: 82 2019/20: 93 2020/21: 100 The number of RCT sports volunteers.
+Targets: 2016/17: 20 2017/18: 30 2018/10: 45 2018/19: 45 2019/20: 70 2020/21: 100